Antiz96/Linux-Desktop/Home-Server/Pihole.md

 ### Launch the container

-The 67 port and the `--cap-add=NET_ADMIN` arguments are only needed if you are using Pi-hole as your DHCP server.
+The 67 port, the `--cap-add=NET_ADMIN` and the `--net=host` arguments are only needed if you are using Pi-hole as your DHCP server.
 ServerIP should be replaced with your external ip.

 ```